nastacio/viz-open-data/README.md

 EOF
 ```

-The structure of a service credential is specific to the service and therefore needs specific code
+Note that the credentials were written in the form of a `key=value`, which will later be passed to the Appsody CLI.

-inside the application code to be parsed.
+The structure of a service credential is specific to the service and therefore needs specific code inside the application code to be parsed.
 For this particular service, the structure looks like this:

 ```
 {